 Wheat varieties grown in Australia are typically sown in early may and harvested in November/December.
 They have similar growing requirements to other crops although wheat in comparison to oats or barley is less tolerant to frost.
 Sowing generally occurs in a tight window either before rains (dry seeding) or immediately following the break of a season which is a characterised by a decent rainfall event.
 While ANZAC Day is broadly defined as the start of the sowing season, the date will vary based on rain.

 Like any crop, wheat is continuously monitored throughout the growing season to ensure the best possible growth.
 Maintaining plant health may require the use of fertilizer or reducing weed burdens by spraying herbicide.
 Interestingly, more fertiliser does not a bumper crop make.
 Applications of nitrogen in excessive quantities mean that the wheat plant becomes increasingly leafy and wasteful of water and available nutrients.
 Farmers need to match fertiliser requirements with wheat growth stages and environmental conditions to ensure that the maximum amount of grain is produced for the same amount of leaf area.
 This is called the harvest index (yield divided by total plant mass).

 Diseases and insect pests are also an important stress to watch over because severe infestations can significantly reduce yields.
 However, the Australian dry climate and typically low humidity in growing areas mean that disease pressure is low compared to Europe, where they may spray up to 15 times a season.

-Assuming all goes smoothly throughout the growing season there should be a high yielding wheat crop to harvest later in the year.
-As a small nation with a low national requirement for what, Australia largerly exports the majority of the annual wheat crop to countries such as China and Indonesia where they have a huge requirement for wheat as well as other crop types due to their large populations.
+Assuming all goes smoothly throughout the growing season, there should be a high yielding wheat crop (typically between 2-6 tonnes/hectare) to harvest later in the year.
+As a small nation with a low domestic consumption of wheat, Australia exports the majority of the annual wheat crop to populous countries such as China and Indonesia, where there is a huge requirement for wheat and other grains.

 (3) Wheat breeding